Genivia/ugrep/README.md

   two pre-defined patterns to match and ignore strings and comments in the input.

-- **ugrep** searches binary files and produces hexdumps for binary matches.
-  For example to search for a binary pattern:
+- **ugrep** searches text files and binary files and produces hexdumps for binary matches.
+For example to search for a binary pattern, for example:

       ugrep --color -X -U '\xed\xab\xee\xdb' some.rpm